Resources

 • AARP LTSS Choices Series – AARP Public Policy Institute has launched LTSS Choices—a multifaceted project with an overarching mission to catalyze the transformation and modernization of the nation’s long-term care system into one that meets the dynamic needs and preferences of consumers and their families.
 This series of reports, blogs, videos, podcasts, and virtual convenings seeks to spark ideas for immediate, intermediate, and long-term options for reforming LTSS.
 It will showcase current models that could be ramped up now as well as potential innovative models that may take time to fully create.
 It will emphasize evidence-based solutions and identify regulatory and funding barriers that limit the widespread use of promising practices.

-• Long Term Care Discussion Group – The Long-Term Care Discussion Group is an informal non-partisan networking group of long-term care (LTC) policy, provider, payer, academic and other stakeholders.
+• Long Term Care Discussion Group is an informal non-partisan networking group of long-term care (LTC) policy, provider, payer, academic and other stakeholders.
 The group meets monthly via an on-line webinar platform to hear from policymakers, practitioners, researchers, advocates and others regarding long term care and long-term service and support policy issues, research, education, and advocacy.
 Participants include stakeholders from the LTC finance industry, including both public sector and private payers such as LTC insurers, the provider community, researchers and academics, federal and state government agencies, Capitol Hill, consumer advocates and others.

 • National Center on Advancing Person-Centered Practices and Systems – Assists states, tribes, and territories to transform their long-term care service and support systems to implement U.S. Department of Health and Human Services policy on person-centered thinking, planning, and practices.
 It supports a range of person-centered thinking, planning, and practices regardless of funding source.
 Activities include providing technical assistance to states, tribes, and territories; establishing communities of practice to promote best practices; hosting educational webinars; and creating a national clearinghouse of resources to support person-centered practices.
 All NCAPPS webinars are recorded and archived on the website.